 Open Garden Squares Weekend 2015

-Highlights include the garden at Number 10 Downing Street, the popular roof garden at the Nomura International Building, which has glorious sweeping views across the City, and garden barges floating on the River Thames in London’s Docklands.
+Highlights included the garden at Number 10 Downing Street, the popular roof garden at the Nomura International Building, which has glorious sweeping views across the City, and garden barges floating on the River Thames in London’s Docklands.

 Our participating gardens

-Garden fans will also be able to visit the peaceful walled garden at Thomas Carlyle’s House in the heart of old Chelsea, the formal gardens of Fenton House in Hampstead, the grand gardens of Ham House on the River Thames in Richmond and the extensive gardens at Osterley in Isleworth.
+Garden fans were also be able to visit the peaceful walled garden at Thomas Carlyle’s House in the heart of old Chelsea, the formal gardens of Fenton House in Hampstead, the grand gardens of Ham House on the River Thames in Richmond and the extensive gardens at Osterley in Isleworth.

 Tickets, tours and activities